fpaupier/alertIngress/README.md

 This project uses a PostgreSQL instance, hosted on GCP with their [Cloud SQL](https://cloud.google.com/sql/docs/postgres) services.
 The tables used to create the DB are defined in the `schema.sql` file.

+_Note_: To store image data on a PostgreSQL DB, you can use the ``bytea`` data type which allows the storage of binary strings.
+More info on the [PostgreSQL doc](https://www.postgresql.org/docs/9.1/datatype-binary.html).

 # Running on local

 1. Install locally